open-compensation-token-license/license-token-website/wikisrc/arbitrum-token-distribution.md

 ## Future Prospects of Arbitrum and ARB

 As blockchain technology evolves, Arbitrum and the ARB token are poised for growth.
 Governance driven by the community ensures adaptability, driving competitiveness in DeFi.
+For a broader perspective on blockchain's future, see [the future of open source with blockchain integration](https://www.license-token.com/wiki/the-future-of-open-source-with-blockchain-integration).

 In summary, Arbitrum's token distribution strategy reflects a meticulous approach to decentralization and growth, empowering communities, fostering innovation, and committing to sustainable development.
 The ARB token remains central to Arbitrum's journey, ensuring its place in the decentralized future.
 For more information, visit [Arbitrum's official site](https://arbitrum.io/).